arp95/artag_detection_and_tracking/README.md

 ### Authors
+Arpit Aggarwal
 Shantam Bajpai

-Arpit Aggarwal
+### Introduction to the Project
+The project was divided in three phases as explained below:<br>
+1. The first task was detecting the AR-Tag corners and then using the homography concept to find the AR-Tag ID and its orientation.<br>
+2. The second task was superimposing an image on the AR-Tag.<br>
+3. The third task was superimposing a 3D object on the AR-Tag.

+### Software Required
+To run the .py files, use Python 3.
+Standard Python 3 libraries like OpenCV, Numpy, Scipy and matplotlib are used.

-### Example of finding the orientation of the AR Tag using Homography
+### Example of finding the orientation of the AR-Tag using Homography
 ![Screenshot](outputs/output2.jpg)

-### Example of projecting Lena image on the AR Tag using Homography
+### Example of projecting Lena image on the AR-Tag using Homography
 ![Screenshot](outputs/output3.jpg)